jdm365/Reinforcement_Learning/index.md

 I would love to do some digging soon and try to figure out which models to use in 1) deterministic cases and 2) stochastic cases.

-I also would like to study and try to implement model-based meta-policy optimization at some point. -> https://arxiv.org/abs/1809.05214
+I also would like to study and try to implement [model-based meta-policy optimization] at some point. (https://arxiv.org/abs/1809.05214)